 Communication materials (mail-outs, flyers, posters, cards, etc.) must include substantive information such as details about the operations of the TDSB, its programs, upcoming TDSB special events, dates, or initiatives.

 Public communication, which only contains Trustee identifiers or contact information is considered self-promotion.

 - 6.1.22 Trustees will refrain from submitting expense reimbursement requests for goods purchased through online e-commerce shopping sites such as Amazon or eBay.
-This is because products murch ased through online ecommerce shopping sites are not proposity vette of the Board.
-The quality and safety of the products cannot be verified. e source is often Also, the Board is expend to condumn open and competitive procurement process whenever oplicable, to c Broader Public Sector Procurement Directive These sites also generally do not provide the same level of service around roduct return, product recall and warranty protection, compared to Boc proved vendors.
-Employees should contact the Pull sing depart lent for assistance when they cannot locate an it in from a Roard's contracted vendors or the distribution center. - 6.1.23 Materials purchased using a personal gift card is not a reimbursable expense.
+This is because products purchased through online e-commerce shopping sites are not properly vetted by the Board.
+The quality and safety of the products cannot be verified, as the source is often unknown.
+Also, the Board is expected to conduct an open and competitive procurement process whenever applicable, to comply with the Broader Public Sector Procurement Directive.
+These sites also generally do not provide the same level of service around product return, product recall and warranty protection, compared to Board approved vendors.
+Employees should contact the Purchasing department for assistance when they cannot locate an item from the Board's contracted vendors or the distribution center. - 6.1.23 Materials purchased using a personal gift card is not a reimbursable expense.
 Reimbursements are approved when money has been spent out-of-pocket and is supported by an itemized receipt. - 6.1.24 Trustees on pregnancy or parental leave will continue to have relevant Trustee expenses paid in accordance with the Employee and Trustee Expenses Policy (P016) and Trustee Pregnancy and Parental Leave Policy (P093).